-1. The term "information" means nuclear energy-related regulatory, safety, safeguards, waste management, scientific, or technical data, including information on results or methods of assessment, research, and any other knowledge provided, created or exchanged under this Arrangement.

-2. The term "proprietary information" means information created or exchanged under this Arrangement which contains trade secrets or other privileged or sensitive commercial information (such that the person having the information may derive a commercial benefit from it or may have a commercial advantage over those who do not have it), and may only include information which:
+- The term "information" means unclassified nuclear energy-related regulatory, safety, safeguards, waste management, scientific or technical data, including information on results or methods of assessment, research, and any other knowledge provided, created or exchanged under this Arrangement. - 2.
+The term "proprietary information" means information provided, created or exchanged under this Arrangement which contains trade secrets or other privileged or sensitive commercial information (such that the person having the information may derive a commercial benefit from it or may have a commercial advantage over those who do not have it), and may only include information which:

-- (a) has been held in confidence by its owner; - (b) is of a type which is customarily held in confidence by its owner; - (c) has not been transmitted by the owner to other entities (including the receiving Party), unless it has been transferred on the basis that it be held in confidence; - (d) is not otherwise available to the receiving Party from another source without restrictions on its further dissemination; and - (e) is not already in the possession of the receiving Party.

-3. The term "other confidential or privileged information" means nonclassified information, other than "proprietary information," which has been transmitted and received in confidence under this Arrangement and is protected from public disclosure under the laws, regulations, or policies of the Party providing the information, or is otherwise restricted by the provider.
+- a. has been held in confidence by its owner; - b. is of a type which is customarily held in confidence by its owner; - c. has not been transmitted by the owner to other entities (including the receiving party), except on the basis that it be held in confidence; - d. is not otherwise available to the receiving party from another source without restriction on its further dissemination; and - e. is not already in the possession of the receiving party. - 3.
+The term "other confidential or privileged information" means nonclassified information, other than "proprietary information," which has been transmitted and received in confidence under this Arrangement and is protected from public disclosure under the laws, regulations, or policies of the country of the party providing the information, or is otherwise restricted by the provider.